Transformative Impact of Farmer Organizations in Ethiopia

-This post is the second in this blog series.
+This post is the second in this blog series about farmer organizations and cooperatives.
 Click here to read Part 1.

 Farmer organizations play a vital role in helping Nuru farmers gain access to the resources necessary to increase yields and increase income.
 This ultimately supports their shift from subsistence farming to farming as a business.
 Nuru Ethiopia-supported farmer organizations are led and owned by the local community members.
 Local ownership and leadership allow for the important knowledge that farmers gain through their respective farmer organizations to be continuously recycled back into the organization and the local community.
 This continuous improvement allows farmer organizations to adapt to new challenges.